NorthWest

 Gear Up Before Your First Day on Site

 Getting certified is step one — having the right equipment is step two.
 Many of our training students stock up on essential gear before heading to their first job site.
-Start with a 5 Gallon Spill Kit Bucket for your vehicle, add Plug N' Dike for emergency leak sealing, and keep 2178 Clamps in your kit for securing temporary pipe repairs.
+Start with a 5 Gallon Spill Kit Bucket for your vehicle, add Plug N' Dike for emergency leak sealing, and keep Lid Tight Dome Clamps in your kit for securing temporary pipe repairs.
 Browse our full selection of professional hazmat equipment.

 Get Started Today